 If you like watching sports during the day, or sitting outside as late in the year as humanly possible (as in, until we actually have a blizzard), go to Park & Field.
 The main draw here is the atmosphere - the inside is decorated like a vintage gymnasium, and the huge outdoor patio has multiple fire pits that keep it comfortable well into fall and early winter.
 Come here for bar food, weekday day drinking, or if it’s the Olympics and you want to watch curling at 2pm.

 Wyler Road is a fantastic neighborhood sandwich shop.
 It has great food, a full bar, and a really nice back patio.
 We fully endorse coming here for lunch, and then deciding to just stay all day.
-Get the crawfish melt and an order of cheese curds.
+Get the eggplant parm and an order of cheese curds.

 Vegetarians in Logan Square are lucky because they have Chicago Diner.
 As the name suggests, this place serves diner food, and the entire menu is vegetarian and vegan.
 Even carnivores can have a pretty good lunch here - and if you haven’t tried a vegetarian reuben, there’s no better place to do it.

-Cellar Door Provisions has a short menu that changes weekly (you’ll find dishes like a wheatberry salad or a pasta with tomato jam), and the food is always good.
+Cellar Door Provisions has a short menu that changes weekly (you’ll find dishes like a pancetta and apricot salad or tri tip), and the food is always good.
 If you’re in the mood for something but you’re not really sure what, this is a great option.
 It’s a small, casual space that’s great for catching up with a friend, or just having a quick bite on your own.

 Parson’s is best known for its outdoor patio, and for good reason - it’s awesome.
 But this place also has great fried chicken, fish, and hushpuppies.
 Basically, anything fried here is worth ordering.
 Plus, they serve their negroni slushies year-round, and during the winter, the patio becomes an ice-skating rink.
 In other words, if you’ve recently been fired and/or have the day off, spend as much time here as possible.